 ‘If there is one thing I have learned from death cleaning,’ says artist Margareta Magnusson, ‘it is that I hate staples.’
-She says this in her lovely book, The Gentle Art of Swedish Death Cleaning, which has been one of this winter’s surprise bestsellers.
+She says this in her lovely book, The Gentle Art of Swedish Death Cleaning, one of 2018’s surprise bestsellers.
 It has been hailed as ‘the new hygge’, because it’s from Scandinavia, and must therefore either be about murder or drinking hot chocolate in your hand-knitted socks.
 But it isn’t about hygge, because it has, you know, a sense of humour, and it isn’t about murder, which you can’t usually plan for.
 What it is about, of course, but only partly, is death.

 ‘Some people,’ says Magnusson briskly, ‘can’t get their heads around death.
 And these people leave a mess after them.
 Did they think they were immortal?’
 We all have a duty, she says, to think of the people we will leave behind, the people who will have to comb through our papers, and books, and cellars and knicker drawers, and make sure we make this task as easy as we can.
 It’s always good, she suggests, to do ‘a good, thorough cleaning’ and get rid of things ‘to make life easier and less crowded’.
 We can do this at any age, but when we’re getting old, we must.
 ‘Do not ever imagine,’ she says sternly, ‘that anyone will wish – or be able – to schedule time off to take care of what you didn’t bother to take care of yourself.’